Christian-von-Uffel/Is-this-book-good-extension/README.md

-# Honest Marketer for Google Chrome
+# Is this book good? for Google Chrome

-Tired of shady marketing tactics? now you can spot them in `< 1 second` with the free Honest Marketer extension.
+Tired of regretting bad book purchases? now you can spot them in `< 1 second` with the free Is this book good extension.

 _Soon it will be published in the Chrome Web Store_, but until then you can install it yourself without any coding experience.